Who can consign their items and become a seller?

 Do you inspect items when they come to your sale?

 Yes, all consignors get to attend the “consignor’s pre-sale” before the sale opens to the public.
-Check the dates and times on our web page for specifics.
+Check the dates and times on our web page and FB Consignors group page for specifics.
+You must enter, tag and drop off at least 20 items to be considered for the pre-sale shopping night.

 Do I keep the same consignor number if I do another sale?